Randolph Murdaugh Jr.: Circuit solicitor

-Buster Murdaugh announced his campaign for the Democratic Party's nomination to succeeded his father, Randolph Murdaugh Sr., as Circuit solicitor of South Carolina's 14th judicial district a week after his death in July 1940.
+Murdaugh announced his campaign for the Democratic Party's nomination to succeeded his father as Circuit solicitor of South Carolina's 14th judicial district, a week after his death in July 1940.

 He won the 1940 special election and served until 1986.
-In his forty-six years in office, Buster ran opposed only twice.
-A few months after the death of his father, Buster sued Charleston and Western Carolina Railway, claiming that poor maintenance of the rail crossing had contributed to the accident causing his father's death.
-Although there were rumors that the crash was no accident, with some believing that MurdaughSr. intentionally stopped his car on the tracks to commit suicide or that the crash was alcohol-related, Charleston and Western Carolina RW settled the lawsuit for an undisclosed sum.
+In his forty-six years in office, Murdaugh ran opposed only twice.
+A few months after the death of his father, Murdaugh sued the Charleston and Western Carolina Railway, claiming that poor maintenance of the rail crossing had contributed to the accident causing his father's death.
+Although there were rumors that the crash was no accident, with some believing that Murdaugh Sr. intentionally stopped his car on the tracks to commit suicide or that the crash was alcohol-related, Charleston and Western Carolina RW settled the lawsuit for an undisclosed sum.

-Buster was known for "his love of chewing tobacco, his courtroom prowess and his flair for acting out murders before spellbound juries".
-According to Professor John Blume of Cornell Law School, he was rebuked several times by the South Carolina Supreme Court for improper closing arguments in death penalty cases and for arguing in a rape case that if the defendant was acquitted he would release other accused rapists.
-In 1956 he was indicted by a federal grand jury for allegedly warning a bootlegger to move a moonshine still into a neighboring county to avoid the revenuers; he was acquitted.
+Murdaugh was known for "his love of chewing tobacco, his courtroom prowess, and his flair for acting out murders before spellbound juries."
+According to Professor John Blume of Cornell Law School, the South Carolina Supreme Court rebuked Murdaugh several times for improper closing arguments in death penalty cases and for arguing in a rape case that if the defendant was acquitted he would release other accused rapists.
+In 1956, he was indicted by a federal grand jury for allegedly warning a bootlegger to move a moonshine still into a neighboring county to avoid the revenuers; he was acquitted.

-Retirement and death
+Retirement, death, and legacy

-Buster retired in 1986 and was succeeded by his son, Randolph Murdaugh III.
+Murdaugh retired in 1986 and was succeeded by his son, Randolph Murdaugh III.
 He died on February 5, 1998.
 His contributions to South Carolina were honored by a house resolution in the South Carolina House of Representatives during the 118th South Carolina legislature.

+A portrait of Murdaugh hangs in the Colleton County Courthouse.
+The painting was temporarily removed for six weeks during the trial of Alex Murdaugh on the order of Judge Clifton Newman.